Selling or giving away a cat

-You play a critical role in providing for the welfare of cats and dogs that you sell or rehome.
+You play a critical role in providing for the welfare of cats that you sell or rehome.
 This information will help you to meet your responsibilities.

-As of 1 July 2019, people advertising kittens, cats, puppies or dogs for sale or to give away in NSW need to include an identification number in advertisements.
+By law, people advertising kittens and cats for sale or to give away in NSW must include an identification number in advertisements.

 The identification number can be: